p4-k4/nyxx_pagination/README.md

 Currently, paginated multi select's is probably the most elegant solution we have to pagination with Discord bots and that's precisely what this package does.

+This package is intended to be used with [nyxx](https://github.com/nyxx-discord/nyxx)

 ## Features
 - Paginate any list that contains over 25 items.
 - Also processes list's containing less than 25 items as a single page.